 Emergency Services Handle Immediate Care

-If you’ve been injured in your accident, the Vancouver Fire Department and Vancouver Emergency Medical Services are generally the first to aid injured victims.
+If you’ve been injured in an accident, the Vancouver Fire Department and Vancouver Emergency Medical Services are generally the first to aid injured victims.
 These are the first services to provide victims with immediate, and often life-saving, care.

 Healthcare Providers in Vancouver Assist with Post-Accident Injuries